Stef-00012/SyncLyrics/README.md

 ## Local Lyrics

-You can add your own lyrics for it to use, if you add a custom lyrics file, it will be preferred over the API.
+You can add your own lyrics for it to use, if you add a custom lyrics file, it will be preferred over the APIs.

 The lyrics are read from the `$CONFIG_FOLDER/lyrics` folder (`~/.config/syncLyrics` by default), the files in this folder must be named `<track_id>.txt` (Example: `5nAu0J2rlijocTGX8QWo07.txt`) and their content must be formatted as `[mm:ss.xx] <lyrics here>` and each one must be on a new line.